ioannis-xenakis/Jokester/README.md

 <img src="screenshots/1.png" width="19%" />
 </div>

+## Latest release
+Version 1.0.0 Alpha is out!
+[Download it from here](https://github.com/ioannis-xenakis/Jokester/releases/download/v1.0.0-alpha/jokester-v1.0.0-alpha.apk) and run/open it from your android device.

 ## Tools/ide used for app development
 Built with Android Studio.
 [Use the stable version](https://developer.android.com/studio) to build with me.